TedShao/ECS150_Project_3/REPORT.md

 returns -1, otherwise a new **tps_t** is created containing...
 - a page holding the allocated memory of size TPS_SIZE and ref_count set to 1.
   The memory allocated here is protected and cannot be read or written to.
-In tps_read and write the access writes are temporarily modified.
+In tps_read and write the access rights are temporarily modified.
 - a tid holding the current pthread tid

 This new tps is then enqueued into the tps_queue.